-The following audit procedures were performed among others:
+Our audit procedures includes among others the following:

-- Reviewed the accounting policy for consistency and management's procedures in the recognition and recording of revenue. - Evaluated the design and implementation and the operating effectiveness of internal controls over the approval of goods sold. - For sales of goods to customers during the year, we compared on a sample basis, postings into revenue ledger which is evidence by delivery notes and copy of invoice duly signed by the customers. - For bulk and normal orders, we verified on a sample basis customers' purchase order, delivery notes and signed contract agreements. - We performed data integrity check on revenue including the accuracy of sample of journal entries relating to revenue by checking them to supporting documentations, such as approved credit notes to customers. - We assessed the posting in sales ledger subsequent to year end to understand the basis of any significant/ unusual entries. - We tested whether revenue transactions occurring both prior and post year end date were recognised in the correct financial period.
+- Reviewed the accounting policy for consistency and management's procedures in the recognition and recording of revenue. - For sales of goods to customers during the year, we compared on a sample basis, postings into revenue ledger which is evidence by delivery notes and copy of invoice duly signed by the customers. - For bulk and normal orders, we verified on a sample basis customers' purchase order, delivery notes and signed contract agreements. - Performed data integrity check on revenue including the accuracy of sample of journal entries relating to revenue by checking them to supporting documentations, such as approved credit notes to customers. - Assessed the posting in sales ledger subsequent to year end to understand the basis of any significant/unusual entries - Tested whether revenue transactions occurring both prior and post year end date were recognised in the correct financial period.